Pylons/substanced/docs/services.rst

 application code.
 It looks just like any other content object, but services that are added to a site can be found by name using various Substance D APIs.

 Services expose APIs that exist for the benefit of application developers.
-For instance, the ``catalog`` service provides an API that allows a developer to index and query for content objects using a structured query API.
+For instance, the ``catalogs`` service provides an API that allows a developer to index and query for content objects using a structured query API.
 The ``principals`` service allows a developer to add and enumerate users and groups.